 PERSONAL INJURY ATTORNEYS – INJURED IN AN ACCIDENT

 If you have been injured in an accident, the most important questions are who will pay the medical bills and how will you recover your lost wages.
-Our Minnesota personal injury lawyers answer these questions every day and help people who have been injured in a an accident get their medical bills paid and recover their lost wages after an accident.
+Our Minnesota personal injury lawyers answer these questions every day and successfully help people who have been injured in an accident get their medical bills paid and recover their lost wages and other compensation after an accident.

 PERSONAL INJURY LAWYER – INJURED IN ACCIDENT IN AUTOMOBILE

 If you are injured in a motor vehicle accident in MN, then YOUR automobile insurance company has primary responsibility for paying your medical bills, even if you have health insurance coverage.
 Our accident injury lawyers explain that this is true even if the other driver is at fault and even if you are a passenger in someone else’s vehicle at the time of the accident.
 See What are “No-Fault” Benefits?.
 If you are a passenger in someone else’s car and you don’t own your own car, then the medical bills will most likely be paid by the automobile insurance of a relative you live with or the owner of the car you are in.
 Unfortunately, the medical insurance from your automobile policy is usually limited to $20,000, so if you have a more serious auto accident with more medical bills, you will need to have access to health insurance or state aid.
 If the other driver is at fault, their insurance will ultimately have to pay your medical bills beyond $20,000, but not until the final settlement of your case – and then they are usually repaying the health insurer through what is called a subrogation claim.
 An experienced personal injury attorney from our office will explain these issues to you when you call our office for an initial consultation.